 Introduction to the major concepts of business management, economics/finance, human resources, and accounting, including affiliated fields of study and future job opportunities.
 Applied learning is incorporated and coordinated with the Lindsey Wilson College Center for Entrepreneurship.
-Note: Course is restricted to students in the Business Leadership Learning Community.

 2106 - Lean Systems - 6 credit hours